forks across the damp tree bark surface

 - Habitat

 - Grows on bark of trees, rocks, and wood in damp, shaded forests.
-Forms flat, ribbon-like strands that fork into a network of green branches.
+Forms flat, ribbon-like strands that fork into network of green branches.

 - Range